janjiralakirankumar/DevOpsEssentials/README.md

 To access the Page In Browser Type **"http:// < Your Docker Host Public IP >:8080/hello-world-war-1.0.0/"** to see the website
 * **Example:** http://3.95.192.77:8080/hello-world-war-1.0.0/
+---
+**Summary:**
+1. Create a Jenkins slave node named "docker-slave."
+2. Configure the slave node to use SSH for communication.
+3. Set up a Dockerfile to define the Docker image for the Java web application.
+4. Create a Jenkins job to build and deploy the Java web application in a Docker container.
+5. Add post-build steps to the Jenkins job to copy the WAR file, build the Docker image, and run a Docker container.
+6. Trigger the Jenkins job to build and deploy the application in the Docker container.
+7. Access the deployed web application in the Docker container via the Docker host's public IP.
 ----------------------------------------------------------------------
 Once Done, It's time to **Clean up** the Instances